Dynamics of dissipative Landau-Zener transitions in an anisotropic three-level system: introduction

-Evaluation of the dissipative 3-LZM dynamics is computationally challenging.
-In this work, we tackle this problem by invoking the numerically accurate method of the multiple Davydov D$_2$ (multi-D$_2$) ansatz, which is a member of the family of Davydov ans\"atze \cite{D2-review}.
-This method was demonstrated to be an efficient and reliable tool for obtaining time evolutions of photon-assisted LZ models \cite{LZ-periodic2}, the Holstein-Tavis-Cummings (HTC) model \cite{D2-HTC,D2-TC}, the spin-boson model (SBM) and its variants\cite{D2-SBM1,D2-SBM2}, and cavity quantum electrodynamics (QED) models \cite{D2-SF}.
+Evaluation of the dissipative driven 3-LZM dynamics is computationally challenging.
+It is not surprising therefore that the influence of phonon modes on the 3-LZM dynamics was studied so far without external driving and either for a single harmonic mode \cite{Ashhab16} or in terms of phenomenological Markovian master equations \cite{Militello19a,Militello19b,Militello19c}.
+Our goal is much more ambitious.
+We aim to develop a methodology for the numerically accurate simulation of 3-LZMs driven by external fields of any shape and coupled to bosonic baths with arbitrary spectral densities.
+In this work, we tackle this problem by invoking the numerically accurate method of the multiple Davydov D$_2$ (multi-D$_2$) Ansatz, which is a member of the family of variational Gaussian Davydov Ans\"atze \cite{D2-review}.
+The multi-D$_2$ Ansatz accounts for bosonic environment through an expansion of the total (system + bath) many-body wave function with multiple coherent states per bath mode.
+The so-constructed wave function converges to a numerically ``exact " solution to the multidimensional, many-body Schr\"odinger equation if multiplicity of the Ansatz is sufficiently high \cite{D2-review}.
+The multi-D$_2$ Ansatz was demonstrated to be an efficient and reliable tool for obtaining time evolutions of photon-assisted LZ models \cite{LZ-periodic2}, the Holstein-Tavis-Cummings (HTC) model \cite{D2-HTC,D2-TC}, the spin-boson model (SBM) and its variants\cite{D2-SBM1,D2-SBM2}, and the cavity quantum electrodynamics (QED) models \cite{D2-SF}.

-The remainder of the paper is arranged as follows: In Sec.~II, we introduce the theoretical framework of the multi-D$_2$ ansatz, as well as define the observables used in this paper.
-In Sec.~III, we present and discuss our simulation results of the dissipative 3-LZM dynamics.
+The remainder of the paper is arranged as follows: In Sec.~II, we introduce the theoretical framework of the multi-D$_2$ Ansatz, as well as define the observables used in this work.
+In Sec.~III, we present and discuss dynamic simulations of the dissipative 3-LZM in different regimes.
 Sec.~IV is the Conclusion.
 Technical derivations can be found in Appendix A.